 Episerver licenses are available from the Episerver license portal.
 As cloud-based environments could dynamically scale out and in again depending on traffic volume, the usage is based on number of running instances.

-- Instance Bound ("cloud licenses") - for cloud environments.
-These are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.
+Instance Bound ("cloud licenses") used for cloud environments are tied to the number of running instances, with the necessary flexibility to operate on Azure or Amazon commercial clouds.

-An instance bound license can bee seen as an on-premise server license based on a floating number of instances.
+An instance bound license can be seen as an on-premises server license based on a floating number of instances.
 A cloud-based site will "call home" when activated to register its running web app instance.
-As for server bound licenses, there is a limit on the number of instances that can be run under a specific instance bound license.
-As Episerver is multi-tenant, a single running instance of CMS can host multiple websites.

-In the following we will describe how to activate instance bound licenses to be used with environments running in Microsoft Azure.
+This section describes how to activate instance-bound licenses to be used with environments running in Microsoft Azure.

-Note: If you are using Episerver DXC Service, this is not needed as the DXC Service has no instance validation and does not require manual activation.
+Note: If you are using Episerver Customer-Centric Digital Experience Platform (DXP) , this is not needed, because Episerver DXP has no instance validation and does not require manual activation.

 Defining the URLs

-In this simple scenario, we have an Episerver solution running in two environments, one for test and one for production.
-Here you can use the same instance bound license file for both environments.
-To avoid a license error, you need to define the same URL in both the test and production environment.
+In the following scenario, an Episerver solution is running in two environments: one for test and one for production.
+You can use the same instance-bound license file for both environments.
+To avoid a license error, you need to define the same URL in both the test and production environments.